What does an alcohol beverage license allow?

 - You must have a seller's permit issued by the Department of Revenue

 You must have completed a responsible beverage server training course.
-Call your local Wisconsin technical college (WTC) for the technical college nearest to you.
-Visit the WTC website at wistechcolleges.org, or see "Training" on the Department of Revenue website for a list of approved online seller/server training.
+See "Training" on the Department of Revenue website for a list of approved online or in-person seller/server training.

 To qualify for an operator's license, you must